-Students who make positive behaviour choices are regularly praised or given rewards, including ClassDojo points, free time or special prizes.
+Learners who make positive behaviour choices are regularly praised or given rewards, including ClassDojo points, free time or special prizes.

-Sometimes a student’s behaviour choice is not appropriate.
+Sometimes a learner’s behaviour choice is not appropriate.
 In these situations, a natural or otherwise appropriate consequence might apply.
 The use of Corporal Punishment is not allowed under any circumstance at St James the Apostle Primary School.
 Some consequences may include:

 - Time out